 - A key component to a successful community is good planning.
 Planning provides an opportunity to look at a community's past and future.
-The council must prepare and submit the community management plan (including budget) by January 31.

-- The council must expend funds and collect revenues according to its budget.
-A balanced budget is a requirement under the act per subsection 143(2).

-- The Community Management Plan Development manual, is a useful guide in preparing the plan.
-The community management plan includes a five-year plan for:
+The council must adopt and submit a community management plan by January 31. - The council must expend funds and collect revenues according to its budget adopted in the annual community management plan.
+A balanced budget is a requirement under the act per subsection 143(2). - The Community Management Plan manual, is a useful guide in preparing the plan.
+The community management plan must include: - an operating budget - a capital budget - a five year capital expenditure program - any other component prescribed by the minister (ex. staff training plan)

-- financial operations

-- maintenance

-- capital

-- staff development

-- The department reviews the community management plan (including the annual budget) and provides applicable feedback. - The department requires the community management plan on a timely basis and may consider withholding 50 per cent of new year funding until the plan is received.
+- The department reviews the community management plan (signs the community's operating budget to indicate it was reviewed) and provides applicable feedback. - The department requires the community management plan on a timely basis and may consider withholding 50 per cent of new year funding until the plan is received.